dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 >This is similar to what the upstream repository is using to run CI pipeline,
 >it is using the https://dev.azure.com/dsccommunity organization.

-This is can be used to test that everything works  as expected before sending in a PR.
+This can be used to test that everything works as expected before sending in a PR.
 It can also be used to start a test run that takes a long time without having the development environment powered on.
 Just commit and push the changes and the Azure Pipelines will run the CI for you.

-1. At this point push the working branch to your fork if you have not done so already.
+1. Push the working branch to your fork if you have not done so already.
    We will need it for the next step.
 1. Create a free Azure DevOps organization at https://azure.microsoft.com/services/devops/
 1. Install the GitVersion task
    1. Go to the https://dev.azure.com/{organization}/_settings/extensions and
-      from there browse the marketplace and search for *GitVersion*.
+      browse the marketplace and search for *GitVersion*.
 1. Create a new project with the same name as the *GitHub repository name**, make sure to set visibility to **public**.
 1. In the new project under Pipelines, create a new pipeline and choose